Skip to main content

 Use NoOpExporter to discard all events.
 Useful in tests where you want tracing enabled but don’t need output:

-from definable.agents.tracing import NoOpExporter
+from definable.agent.tracing import Tracing, NoOpExporter

 )